I, Robot: Awards

+Adaptations

 Television

 At least three of the short stories from I, Robot have been adapted for television.
 The first was a 1962 episode of Out of this World hosted by Boris Karloff called "Little Lost Robot" with Maxine Audley as Susan Calvin.
-Two short stories from the collection were made into episodes of Out of the Unknown: "The Prophet" (1967), based on "Reason"; and "Liar!"
+Two short stories from the collection were made into episodes of the British series Out of the Unknown.
+These are "The Prophet" (1967), based on "Reason"; and "Liar!"
 (1969).
 Both episodes were wiped by the BBC and are no longer thought to exist, although video clips, audio extracts and still photographs have survived.
+Repurposed robot costumes from the former appeared in the 1968 Doctor Who serial The Mind Robber.
 The 12th episode of the USSR science fiction TV series This Fantastic World, filmed in 1987 and entitled Don't Joke with Robots, was based on works by Aleksandr Belyaev and Fredrik Kilander as well as Asimov's "Liar!" story.

-Both the original and revival series of The Outer Limits include episodes named "I, Robot"; however, both are adaptations of the Earl and Otto Binder story of that name and are unconnected with Asimov's work.
+Both the original and revival series of The Outer Limits include episodes named "I, Robot" but these are adaptations of an unrelated work by Earl and Otto Binder under their joint pseudonym "Eando Binder".
+The Binders' story introduced a recurring character, the robot named Adam Link.

+In August 2023, David S. Goyer revealed that he had gotten permission from FOX head Lachlan Murdoch, a self-professed fan of Apple TV+'s Foundation, to adapt concepts from I, Robot to the series' 2023 second season, in "tying [Demerzel/Daneel] into the I, Robot laws [and] doing a spin-off mini-series that specifically delves into our version of "The Robot Wars".

 Films

-Harlan Ellison's screenplay (1978)
+Harlan Ellison's screenplay (1977–1978)

-In the late 1970s, Warner Bros. acquired the option to make a film based on the book, but no screenplay was ever accepted.
+During the late 1970s, Warner Bros. acquired the option to make a film based on the book, but no screenplay was ever accepted.
 The most notable attempt was one by Harlan Ellison, who collaborated with Asimov himself to create a version which captured the spirit of the original.
 Asimov is quoted as saying that this screenplay would lead to "the first really adult, complex, worthwhile science fiction movie ever made."
+Ellison worked on the project from December 1977 to December 1978.
+Asimov himself advised Ellison as to the scientific validity of some elements of the script.

-Ellison's script builds a framework around Asimov's short stories that involves a reporter named Robert Bratenahl tracking down information about Susan Calvin's alleged former lover Stephen Byerly.
-Asimov's stories are presented as flashbacks that differ from the originals in their stronger emphasis on Calvin's character.
-Ellison placed Calvin into stories in which she did not originally appear and fleshed out her character's role in ones where she did.
-In constructing the script as a series of flashbacks that focused on character development rather than action, Ellison used the film Citizen Kane as a model.
+Ellison's script, taking inspiration from Citizen Kane, began with reporter Robert Bratenahl tracking down information about Susan Calvin's alleged former lover Stephen Byerly.
+This provided for a framing sequence to adaptations of Asimov's stories.
+These differ from the originals in that they more strongly center around Calvin as a character.
+Ellison placed Calvin into stories in which she had not appeared and amplified her role in ones in which she did.